itfanr/ros2-wiki/Linux-Development-Setup.md

 ## Alternate compilers

 Using a different compiler besides gcc to compile ROS 2 is easy.
-If you set the environment variables `CC` and `CXX` to executables for a working C and C++ compiler, respectively, and retrigger CMake configuration (by using `--force-cmake-config` or by deleting the packages you want affected), CMake will reconfigure and use the different compiler.
+If you set the environment variables `CC` and `CXX` to executables for a working C and C++ compiler, respectively, and retrigger CMake configuration (by using `--force-cmake-config` or by deleting the packages you want to be affected), CMake will reconfigure and use the different compiler.

 ### Clang